longhorn/website/content/docs/1.6.0/v2-data-engine/features/automatic-offline-replica-rebuilding.md

 ## Notice

-During the offline replica rebuilding process, it is important to note that interruptions are possible.
-In the case where a volume, which is undergoing rebuilding, is about to be attached by an application, the offline replica rebuilding task will be cancelled to prioritize the high-priority task.
-This mechanism ensures that critical tasks take precedence over the rebuilding process.
+Interruptions are possible during offline replica rebuilding because Longhorn ensures that critical tasks take precedence.
+When an application attempts to attach a volume that is undergoing rebuilding, the rebuilding task is canceled to make way for the higher-priority task.